ggilmore/politifact-request-maker/README.md

 `max_concurrent_requests`: the maxmium number of concurrent connections that you want the server to have with firebase at a given time

-`root`: the url for your firebase database, `people_child_name`: child name for the place where the program should put the responses (grouped by people, and then by subject) `subject_child_name`: child name for the place where the program should put the responses (only grouped by subject),
+`root`: the url for your firebase database

+`people_child_name`: child name for the place where the program should put the responses (grouped by people, and then by subject)

+`subject_child_name`: child name for the place where the program should put the responses (only grouped by subject),